kwabenasapong/openpldoc/manual/source/songs.rst

 `Song Editor`.

-**Edit:** To edit an existing song you can either click on a song in the `Media Manager` and then click the button to :guilabel:`Edit the selected song` or right click a song from either the `Media Manager` or additionally from the `Service Manager` and click :guilabel:`Edit item`.
-If you are adding a new song click :guilabel:`Add a new Song` in the `Media Manager`.
+**Edit:** To edit an existing song you can either click on a song in the :ref:`media-manager` and then click the button to :guilabel:`Edit the selected song` or right click a song from either the :ref:`media-manager` or additionally from the :ref:`creating_service` and click :guilabel:`Edit item`.
+If you are adding a new song click :guilabel:`Add a new Song` in the :ref:`media-manager`.

 .. image:: pics/song_edit_lyrics.png